Djunpy/Djunpy/README.md

-## Hi there 👋, I'm a Full-Stack developer, my name is Yurii.
+## Hi there 👋,  My name is Yurii, i'm a Full-Stack developer.

 <br/>